-2. For Consultant-Managed Projects.
-The Originating Department shall be responsible for preparation of an agenda item, proper routing for approvals, and presentation to the Board.
-A complete copy of the agenda item shall be provided to the Purchasing Division for its records.
-The Purchasing Division may prepare the agenda item at the Originating Department's request, after receipt of a recommendation memo from the Originating Department.

-The Originating Department is responsible for preparation of a proposed or sample contract and obtaining approval by the office of the County Attorney if it is to be included in the agenda item.
-The written recommendation in the agenda item shall include a request for authorization for the Board Chairman to execute the contract.
+- 1. The Purchasing Division will review the Originating Department's recommendation for Award and prepare an agenda item for submission to the Board.
+Recommendation of award must be submitted to the Purchasing Division no less than 10 days prior to the proposed commission meeting to facilitate both preparation of the agenda and public notice of the recommendation for a period of more than seven days, ensuring no bidder's right to protest is subverted.
+Should the Originating Department prefer to prepare an Agenda Item due to complexity of the bid, the item shall be routed through the Purchasing Division prior to finalization. - 2.
+If a proposed or sample contract is included in the agenda item, the Originating Department is responsible for routing the proposed contract through the office of the County Attorney.
+The written recommendation should only request permission for the Board Chairman to execute the contract if the proposed or sample contract is included with the agenda item.
+A contract must be executed by the other party prior to submission to the Board Chairman to sign. - 3.
 If a proposed or sample contract is not included in the agenda item, it shall be the Originating Department's responsibility at a later date, to prepare an agenda item requesting execution by the Board Chairman, to route the agenda item for required approvals, and to present the item at a Board meeting.
 A contract must be executed by the other party prior to submission to the Board Chairman to sign.
 A copy of the agenda item materials and the executed contract shall be provided to the Purchasing Division for its records.

-Notice of Award.
-Upon Board approval, the Purchasing Division shall send out notice of award to the successful bidder and request submittal of two copies of the contract approved by the Board (if applicable), any required certificate(s) of insurance and bond(s).
-If a proposed or sample contract was included in the agenda item approved by the Board, the Purchasing Division shall also include two (2) copies of the contract to be executed by the vendor which shall be returned with the appropriate certificate(s) of insurance and bond(s).
+- D. Notice of Award.
+Upon Board approval, the Purchasing Division shall send a notice of award to the successful bidder and request submittal of two copies of the contract approved by the Board (if applicable), any required certificate(s) of insurance and bond(s). - E. Certificates of Insurance/Bond(s).

-D.C.
-Certificates of Insurance/Bond(s).
 Upon receipt of certificate(s) of insurance, bond(s), and contracts executed by the contractor, the Purchasing Division shall submit the certificate(s) of insurance to the County Risk Manager for approval and the bond(s) to the County Attorney for approval.
 After approval of the bond(s), the Purchasing Division or the contractor shall record the bond(s) in the public records, if appropriate, and send copies of the bond(s), certificate(s) of insurance and the original executed contracts to the Originating Department.
 The Originating Department shall be responsible for proper routing and submission of the contracts for the Board Chairman's signature.